Becoming a storm chaser is a later step on the agenda of storm chasing. First, we need to get familiarized with what storm chasing actually is.

 There are a lot of famous companies that charge you a few thousand dollars and take you on trips for ten days to a fortnight.
 During this period, you get to travel with someone who has been storm chasing for years.

 You travel thousands of miles in pursuit of tornadoes and severe storms.
-Sometimes, you get lucky that you tackle a light storm or a little tornado.
+Sometimes, you get lucky when you tackle a light storm or a little tornado.

 The experts say that they avoid getting in the way of conditions that wreck houses and properties.